sirhCC/APIRateLimiter/README.md

 # API Rate Limiter

-A standalone, Redis-backed rate limiting service that can protect any API with configurable rate limiting rules and multiple algorithms.
+A standalone, Redis-backed rate limiting service that can protect any API with configurable rate limiting rules and multiple algorithms..

 ## Features